mohdslmn/User-Authentication-with-Profile-Management-and-Avatar-Upload/README.md

  **Create a form to update the user's name, email, and avatar.

  **Backend (Node.js, Express, MongoDB):

  **User Authentication:

  **Implement registration (POST /api/register) and login (POST /api/login) endpoints.

  **Use JWT for authentication.

  **Create a middleware to protect the profile routes.

  **Profile API:

- **GET /api/profile: Get the authenticated user’s profile.
+ **GET /api/profile/:id : Get the authenticated user’s profile.

- **PUT /api/profile: Update the user's profile information, with avatar.
+ **PUT /api/profile/:id : Update the user's profile information, with avatar.

  **Avatar Upload:

- **Use Multer or a similar library to handle file uploads.
+ **Used Multer or a similar library to handle file uploads.

- **Store the avatar locally or in a cloud storage like AWS S3.
+ **Store the avatar locally

  **Save the avatar's URL in the user's document in MongoDB.

  **Database (MongoDB):

  **User Collection:

  **Store user information with fields:

  **name: String
  **email: String (unique)
  **password: String (hashed)